-One of my young friends love language is quality time.
+One of my young friends, love language is quality time.
 When she comes to town, we try to clear our schedules, take walks on the harbor, and tell stories from our lives.
 People whose love language is quality time just enjoy being with you.
 They could just sit on the front porch and watch ice cubes melt in the glass.
-You don't have to be regaling them with amazing stories or pouring out Solomonic wisdom.
+You don't have to be regaling them with amazing stories or pour out Solomonic wisdom.
 They just want to be with you.

-My friends Dan and Jamie, stuff their house with young people.
-Some nights they all just sit together on the couch and watch movies.
-Dan and Jamie have learned the art of welcome.
+My friends Dan and Jamie Collins, have a house full of twenty somethings who just love to hang out with them.
+Some nights they like to all just sit together on the couch and watch movies.
+Dan and Jamie have learned well the art of welcome.
 Their door is always open, and there is always a large pot of soup on the stove.
 Their house is a refuge in a conflicted confusing world.